-Tomato rasam is a South Indian style tomato soup recipe, best for babies when they catch cold and cough.
-It makes easier digestion and ensure speedy recovery when they are sick.
-It’s not only soothe the stomach but also tastes super good.
+Tomato rasam is a South Indian style tomato soup recipe, best for babies when they catch a cold and cough.
+It makes easier digestion and ensures speedy recovery when they are sick.
+It does not only soothe the stomach but also tastes super good.
 This tomato rasam can be given to babies of age 8 months plus and toddlers.

-I make this tomato rasam to my baby as lunch weekly thrice and whenever she is bored of this moong dal khichadi and spinach rice.
-You can feed this tomato rasam as a soup at mid morning 11 am or mix this with a well mashed rice and feed as lunch.
+I make this tomato rasam to my baby at lunch weekly thrice and whenever she is bored of this moong dal khichadi and spinach rice.
+You can feed this tomato rasam as a soup at mid-morning 11 am or mix this with well-mashed rice and feed as lunch.
 It’s purely your preference.
 Here is how to make the tomato rasam recipe for babies and kids.

 - Ripe tomatoes - 2